 - Good quality soft leather makes it durable

-- Flexible shoe and proper fitting
+- Flexible shoes and properly fitting

 - Ample amount of cushioning with high stability from the grip